 The flowers are 4-parted with a yellowish-green hairy calyx that has 4 sepals with long pointed teeth.
 The 4 white petals are deeply divided at the apex creating a 'mouse-ear' appearance.
 Flower stalks are hairy.
 There are six stamens, four in the center being longer than a shorter pair at the side.
 The shorter ones have a pair of nectar glands at their base.
 The pistil is a light green with a rounded stigma.

-Fruit: Mature flowers produce a hairy, plumb flattened elliptical seed pod with the style persistent at the tip.
+Fruit: Mature flowers produce a hairy, plump flattened elliptical seed pod with the style persistent at the tip.
 The seeds are flattened, rounded, with a narrow wing on the margin.

 Invasive: See notes at bottom of page.